-You may be unable to remove them from the Out Of Office setting, neither will their Out of Office setting stick when turning the Out Of Office on.
+You may be unable to remove some users from the Out Of Office setting, neither will their Out of Office setting stick when turning the Out Of Office on.

 When attempting to remove or add out of office settings for a user the setting is not committed, and the users out of office can also not be removed from the out of office list.

-After executing the below scripts in order, the issue had been fixed however the cause of the issue have been noted as a possible design fault in one of the workflows which would require that you navigate through your workflows in order to rectify the faulty design to eliminate the cause.
+The issue can be detected by executing the scripts below in sequence.
+It has been noted that the cause of the issue is a possible design fault in one of the workflows which would require that you navigate through your workflows in order to rectify the faulty design to eliminate the cause.
 After using the scripts below you will need to log a support ticket to obtain an additional script which can then be used to clean these users out.
 However, you will need to provide the result of the scripts below in this ticket as reference.

-The faulty design specified is for example: when a workflow is setup to use a destination user but the user that was added is not a group or role however it had been chosen as such inside of the destination user slot.
+The faulty design specified is for example: when a workflow is set up to use a destination user, but the user that was added is not a group or role, but it has been chosen as such inside of the destination user slot.

-- This script will return a list of users, the users loaded with [Group] will be the ones we need to look at:
+- This script will return a list of users, the users loaded with [Group] will be the ones you need to look at:

 Select [A1].ActionerName as OOFUser, [A1].ActionerType as ActionerTypeID,